Last Updated on

 We are close enough to see our kids and commute to work, but rural enough to get us started down the path.

-The house and barn are useable enough not to be overwhelming, but needing enough work to get our creative juices flowing.
+The house and barn are usable enough not to be overwhelming, but needing enough work to get our creative juices flowing.

 The land is flat and will be good for gardening, orchards and livestock, maybe even a fish pond.